When criticism becomes libelous

 Dr. Cregg is on vacation for a few weeks so I thought I’d post something today by trolling the web for discussion of my horticultural myth columns.
 And when you go fishing, you know you might catch something you didn’t really want.
 In this case, personal and professional attacks.

 Like the rest of the GPs, I relish vigorous debates on different horticultural practices and products.
-Ideally, these debates are based on science, so that we’re all friends afterwards and could go out for beer if we all lived in the same community.
-But when criticisms become personal, malicious, and in some cases out-and-out untruths, what should one do?
+Ideally, these debates are based on science, so that we’re all friends afterwards and could go out for beer if we all lived in the same community. … Continue reading this article “When criticism becomes libelous”

 Five little lavenders – an update